jolow99/Rational-Approaches-to-Cooperative-AI/README.md

 ## Notes

-Taking this class not-for-credit as a learning exercise, I focused on doing things as programmatically as possible.
-Picked up [Typst](https://typst.app/) with Tinymist for creating all presentations, and learned [Memo](https://github.com/kach/memo) for computational cognitive modeling—a probabilistic programming language for expressing models involving recursive reasoning about reasoning.
+I took this class not-for-credit as a learning exercise, I focused on doing things as programmatically as possible just for fun.
+Picked up [Typst](https://typst.app/) with Tinymist for creating all the presentations.
+I also used [Memo](https://github.com/kach/memo) for computational cognitive modeling for the project.
+Shout out to Karthik for making such a cool programming language!